FanghaoT/fanghaot.github.io/_posts/2023-06-26-Scripts-in-PSIM.md

 L = 100u
 C = 1u
 R = 10
-'''

 Use the Simulate function to run the simulation.
 The syntax for the Simulate function is as follows:
-'''psim

 Simulate(SchematicFilePath, SimviewFilePath, SimulationOptions, ReturnGraph)
-'''

 For example:
-'''psim

 Simulate(folder+"buck.psimsch", folder+"buck.smv", TotalTime=6m, PrintTime=0.1m, g1)

-'''
-In the above code, folder+"buck.psimsch" specifies the path to the PSIM schematic file, folder+"buck.smv" specifies the path to the Simview file, and TotalTime=6m and PrintTime=0.1m are simulation options, g1 contains all the waveform information.
+In the above code, folder+"buck.psimsch" specifies the path to the PSIM schematic file, folder+"buck.smv" specifies the path to the Simview file, and TotalTime=6m and PrintTime=0.1m are simulation options. g1 contains all the waveform information.

 By following these steps and modifying the script to match your specific simulation setup, you can run a simulation using a script in PSIM.